mkinderwater/mk-piclock-adult/install.md

 ## Requirements

-* Raspberry Pi with the clock OLED, touch sensor, amplifier, and AHT10 hardware connected
+- Raspberry Pi with the clock OLED, touch, amplifier, and AHT10 hardware connected
-* Debian 13 or another distribution providing libgpiod 2.x
+- Debian 13 or another distribution providing libgpiod 2.x
-* Network access for Weather and time synchronization
+- Network access for Weather and time synchronization
-* A user with `sudo` access
+- A user with `sudo` access

 Install the build dependencies: